 Accelerating the procurement, implementation and validation of IT solutions for NATO Federated Mission Networking

-NCOIC has introduced a new Interoperability Verification (IV) process, intended for use by NATO in the acquisition of technical products and services for Federated Mission Networking (FMN), a concept to support secure collaboration and information exchange in multi-national operations.
-The IV assessment, based on product testing that takes place as part of the normal quality manufacturing process, looks at how well the technology meets NATO requirements and can be implemented and used by the NATO enterprise, NATO nations and NATO partners.
+NCOIC has introduced an Interoperability Verification (IV) process intended for use by NATO in the acquisition of technical products and services for Federated Mission Networking (FMN), a capability to support secure collaboration and information exchange in multi-national operations.
+The IV assessment, based on product testing that takes place as part of the normal quality manufacturing process, looks at how well a technology meets NATO requirements and how easily it can be implemented and used by the NATO, its member nations and affiliates.
 The vision is for NATO and its partners to get enhanced capability for the same cost and for vendors to have access to more markets.

-- NCOIC developed a verification process for the acquisition cycle to validate the interoperability of products and services offered to the NATO Communication and Information Agency
+- NCOIC developed a verification process in partnership with NATO Allied Command Transformation (ACT) that can be used prior to acquisition to validate the claimed interoperability of products and services offered to NATO and its FMN affiliates

-- Designed to enable products and services to “plug and play” within the Federated Mission Networking environment
+- IV process is designed to reduce risk, enabling products and services to “plug and play” within the FMN environment

-- NCI Agency goals: provide a framework for greater industry involvement; shift technical definitions from NATO to industry; and use industry as market indicators for technology direction and growth
+- The objectives of NATO ACT and NCOIC are to promote greater industry involvement, shift technical solutions from NATO to industry, and use industry as market indicators for technology direction and capability growth

 Building on a Successful Collaboration

-- An NCOIC 2012 study focused on the multi-national technical, culture and business issues within NATO and recommended a secure, integrated-cloud environment serving military and civilian users
+- In 2012, NCOIC worked with the NATO Communications and Information Agency to help modernize its IT infrastructure and position it to meet FMN operational requirements.
+The consortium reviewed the multi-national technical, culture and business issues within NATO and recommended a secure, integrated-cloud environment to serve military and civilian users.

-- Evaluation and certification before integration reduces acquisition risk
+- Evaluation and assessment reporting before acquisition and integration identifies and reduces acquisition risk to the operators

-- Industry will lead the effort to establish an information-sharing environment
+- Industry will lead the effort in establishing an information-sharing, feedback environment valuable to all

 - Benefits NATO, member-nations, industry and all mission partners